 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me. ~John 14:6

-Why did He have to die for us to be restored to God?
+Why did He have to die for us to be saved?

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life. ~John 3:16

-Because our sin is so offensive to God and it demands justice.
-God is perfect and our sin separates us from Him.
+Because our sin is so offensive to God, it demands justice.
+God is perfect, and our sin separates us from Him.
 Because our wrong-doings should be punished, we all deserve hell.
-And if it weren’t for the death of Jesus Christ, that’s where we would all go.
+And if it weren’t for the salvation Jesus offers, that’s where we would all go.
 There would not be an option for anything other than eternal separation and punishment.

-Jesus’ death and resurrection was a game changer though.
+Jesus’ death and resurrection was a game-changer though.
 And it’s a free gift that every person in the world can choose to accept.
+Or choose to reject.

 Acknowledge your sinful nature and your need for a Savior.
 Take a look at the Ten Commandments… how do you measure up?
 Don’t think these don’t apply to you?
 Yes.
 They do.
 Every.
 Last.
 One of them.
 (You’re not alone.
 I’m not judging.
 I’m guilty too.
 All of us are.)